 We describe the algorithm each player executes, first informally and then formally.
+Recall that $\mu$ is a lower bound for $\mu_m$ that all players know in advance.
+The algorithm has a parameter $\nu$ which we set it equal to $\mu$ for this part.
+We say an arm is \emph{$\nu$-good} if its mean is at least $\nu$; otherwise, we say it is \emph{$\nu$-bad}.

-The player maintains estimates $\muhat$ for the means, which get closer to actual means as the algorithm proceeds.
-She also keeps a `confidence interval' for each arm $j$, which is centred at $\muhat_j$ and has the property that $\mu_j$ lies in this interval with sufficiently high probability.
+The player maintains estimates $\muhat_1,\dots,\muhat_K$ for the means, which approach the actual means as the algorithm proceeds.
+She also keeps a {\em confidence interval} for each arm $j$, which is centered at $\muhat_j$ and has the property that $\mu_j$ lies in this interval with sufficiently high probability.
 If arm $j$ has been pulled $s$ times, this interval has length $O(\sqrt{\log(T)/s})$.
-Once the player makes sure that some arm is not among the best $m$ arms, she marks it as bad and puts it in a set $B$.
-This can happen either if it is determined that the arm has mean $< \mu$, or if it is determined that there are at least $m$ arms whose confidence intervals lie strictly above this arm's interval (we say interval $[c,d]$ lies strictly above $[a,b]$ if $b<c$).
-On the other hand, once the player makes sure that some arm is within the best $m$ arms, she marks it as a `golden' arm, and puts it in a set $G$.
-More precisely, this would happen as soon as there are at least $K-m$ arms that are either determined to be bad, or whose confidence intervals lie strictly below this arm.
-Other arms (whose status is yet unknown) are called `silver' arms and kept in a set $S$.
+Once the player makes sure that some arm is not among the best $m$ arms, she marks it as ``bad'' and puts it in a set $B$.
+This can happen if it is determined that the arm is $\nu$-bad or that there are at least $m$ arms whose confidence intervals lie strictly above this arm's interval (we say interval $[c,d]$ lies strictly above $[a,b]$ if $b<c$).
+On the other hand, once the player makes sure that some arm is within the best $m$ arms, she marks it as a ``golden'' arm and puts it in a set $G$.
+This would happen as soon as there are at least $K-m$ arms that are determined to be bad or whose confidence intervals lie strictly below this arm.
+Other arms, whose status is yet unknown, are called ``silver'' arms and kept in a set $S$.

-Initially all arms are silver.
+Initially, all arms are silver.
 The algorithm proceeds in epochs with increasing lengths.
-In each epoch, the player explores all the silver arms and hopes to characterize each silver arm as golden or bad at the end of the epoch.
+In each epoch, the player explores all silver arms and hopes to characterize each silver arm as golden or bad at the end of the epoch.
 As time proceeds, arms whose means are far away from the $m$th arm will be characterized as either golden or bad.
-Golden arms will be occupied quickly, and bad arms will not be pulled again, and this will control the algorithm's regret.
+Golden arms will be occupied quickly, and bad arms will not be pulled again---this will control the algorithm's regret.